 CREDIT CARD POLICY: Schreiner University recognizes that many students and families appreciate the convenience of using credit or debit cards; therefore the University has made the decision to continue accepting credit and debit cards for payments through CASHNet, our online payment system.

-- Schreiner University will accept cash, check, electronic check, MasterCard, Discover and American Express.
-Visa will no longer be accepted.
+- Schreiner University will accept cash, check, electronic check, MasterCard, Discover, American Express and Visa.

 - All credit and debit card payments for tuition, fees and room/board will be subject to a 2.75% convenience fee.

 - There are no fees charged for electronic checks.